Maykonn/page-info-js/README.md

 ## Working with Errors

-PageInfoJS have a event triggered when an JS Error happen, you can use it as follow:
+PageInfoJS fire an event when a js error occur on page, you can use it as follow:
 ```JS
 /**
  * @param PageInfo {PageInfo}